15 Charming Spots to See Christmas Lights in London (2022)

 10. Fortnum & Mason

 “Come December, we’ll be celebrating the countdown to Christmas on a grander scale than ever before,” stated Fortnum & Mason last year.
 The truth is that the upmarket department store on Piccadilly takes Christmas with utmost seriousness.
-Inside, all boutiques feature Christmas decorations, Christmas cakes, Christmas tea, Christmas mugs, Christmas everything.
+Inside, all boutiques feature Christmas decorations, Christmas cakes, Christmas tea, Christmas mugs, and Christmas everything.
 It looks as if you were entering Santa Claus’s workshop.

 Outside, the department store transforms the façade into a giant advent calendar, and the windows of shops along Duke Street celebrate their season’s feastings, showcasing every delicious bite you’d like to serve for the big day.